lakonis/s_Revue20Vancouver/slides.md

 &nbsp;

 - <i class="fa fa-arrow-right"></i>  collecting documents / _récolte de documents_
-- <i class="fa fa-arrow-right"></i>  _questionnaire_ / _questionnaire_
+- <i class="fa fa-arrow-right"></i>  online survey / _questionnaire_
 - <i class="fa fa-arrow-right"></i>  interviews / _entretiens_
-- <i class="fa fa-arrow-right"></i>  genetic of an article / _génétique d'un article_
+- <i class="fa fa-arrow-right"></i>  genetics of an article / _génétique d'un article_

 <!-- .element: style="list-style-type:none;" -->

 ===
-We started in October last year.

-The first phase of the project was dedicated to observe the practices of the journals and more specificaly to describe their publishing process.
-The objective of this description was to understand the epistemological model on which rely the work in the journal : what are the communication channels ? what are the technical and editorial artefacts producing autority ? in other words, who legitimate, and how ?

 The observation articulates around 4 activities :

 1. The collect of every document produced or used during the publishing process
 2. an online survey in which we try to determine who are the actors of the process : as much the human actors as the diff. tools and apparatus.
 This questionnaire, together with the collected documents, allowed us to precisely modelise the publishing process for each journal.
 3. third activities, the interviews lead with the editors and the directors of the journal.
 They were usefull to identify the needs and problems of the journals, and to understand where really occurs the production of autority and legitimacy.
-4. Finally, we will make use of all the data to produce a sort of genetic of an article, by modelising its life cycle, from its writing and submission to its diffusion.
+4. Finally, we will make use of all the data to produce a sort of genetics or genesis of an article, by modelising its life cycle, from its writing and submission to its diffusion.

 ---